-The park has a large adventure play space that is suitable for children of all ages, plus an accessible community space for barbecues and picnics, an outdoor amphitheatre, two pizza ovens, public toilets and shelters.
+Legacy Park has a large adventure play space that is suitable for children of all ages, plus an accessible community space for barbecues and picnics, an outdoor amphitheatre, two pizza ovens, public toilets and shelters.

-The playscape was developed using feedback from local schools and a range of stakeholders and community groups to create space that is really special for families.
+The playscape was developed using feedback from local schools and a range of stakeholders and community groups to create a space that is really special for families.

 Barbecue and picnic facilities

-There are five barbecue sites available for use, with two of the undercover barbecue areas are bookable for a fee.
+There are five barbecue sites available for use, with two of the undercover barbecue areas bookable for a fee.
 The other three sites are available for anyone to use.

 Four social areas with tables are available in the vicinity of the barbecues and pizza ovens.
 The barbecue and picnic areas overlook the playscape to the east.
 Other tables are spread throughout the playscape so that parents can keep an eye on their children at play.